[wpecpp name=”Ford at Ilston Large Print ” price=”45″ align=”left”]

 It’s still winter here in on the Gower peninsula, Wales.
 However, the days are starting to get noticeably longer.
 Instead of night arriving at 4pm, now on a clear day it doesn’t go dark until 5.30-ish.
 There are more sunny days now too.
 It’s still very cold, but sunny.
 Spring is round the corner.
 Nature has taken note.
 Tiny snow drops gather in little crowds along the river bank where we often walk in the woods near the ancient Ilston village in Gower.
 I can also see sturdy green shoots pushing their way up through the mud.
 Hundreds of them.
 There is lots of mud as it has been a very wet winter.
 The path is inaccessible unless you are wearing Wellington Boots (“Wellies”).

 A new oil painting “The Shadows We Cast” this oil painting is inspired by watching three people waiting, on a brilliant sunny day, on the High Street for their loved ones inside the shop.

 “Although the old man who was waiting for his wife and daughter, he is not with the man who is protectively looking on as his son plays with the shadow cast on the pavement.
 They both wait for their wife and mum.

 This is the last of the summer wine of a substantial series of oil paintings of a woodland area in Gower Pensinsula between Ilston and Parkmill, which the locals call Cannisland Woods.

-It is amazingly beautiful at any time of the year but the light is rarely better than in Winter when it is glassy clear and this helps create … Read the rest
+It is amazingly beautiful at any time of the year but the light is rarely better than in Winter when it is glassy clear and this helps create a riot of colours and hues in this most dank time, in the mulched leave-layered ground, in the trickling everchanging brook of the Killy Willy, in the distant haze behind the barren trees and in the wonderfully green-mossy trees and shiney, slippery brown barks of the twisted trees by the Killy Willy.

 This is a painting of a most enchanted wood, halfway between Ilston and the Gower Inn in the Parkmill area of Gower peninsula in Wales.
 These woody areas, as many artlovers will have realised by now, are a constant source of inspiration for much of my refractionist and post-refractionist work.
 This pine wood lies on one side of a bridge with ancient woodland on the other, the contrast between the knarled, mossy twisted ancient branches of the ancient wood across the bridge in clear contrast to the straight, textured, orderly pine trees this side of the bridge.
 In fact, crossing this bridge gives one a heightened sense of having moved from one region or realm to another, adds to the feeling of having been transported somewhere different.

 This oil painting is of an area that inspires many of my landscapes, the Brecon Beacons in Mid Wales.

 Unlike most of my other landscape paintings of the Beacons which paint areas of the Black Mountains, this painting is on the opposite side of the central Brecon Beacons from the Black Mountains, in an area called, somewhat confusingly, the Black Mountain.

 This oil painting returns to Gower for inspiration.
 The area painted is further upstream from the earlier “Ilston” series”.
 I wanted to paint more of an expanse behind the trees and brook to give a heightened expression of that fresh, crisp, nose tingling feeling of early morning in late October.